-via public web form A certificate to a Device (an OV or DV server certificate) is applied by filling in a form that is publicly available at Telia's web site.
+Seal, DV or OV order via public A certificate to a Device (an OV or DV server certificate) is applied by filling in a form that is publicly available at Telia's web site.
 A CSR that is a standard format certificate request generated by the Device shall be attached to the form.
 The completed application forms are directed to Telia's RA office where the sufficiency of the application is checked.
 Before the application can be submitted, the Subscriber has to accept the Subscriber responsibilities and terms and conditions of the service.

-DV and OV order using

-Telia's self-service

-software
+using Telia's selfservice software

-A Certificate Requester in a Subscriber Organisation applies for certificates to Devices (OV certificates) directly from the CA system by using the self-service application provided by Telia.
+DV and OV order A person in a Subscriber Organisation applies for certificates to Devices (OV certificates) directly from the CA system by using the self-service application provided by Telia.
 The application will print all relevant certificate request values on screen for final review.
 If accepted by the Certificate Requester and by the CA configuration the request is processed automatically.
 It may contain only pre-defined values like Domain Names and Organization Names (for OV) that have been pre-validated by CA to this Subscriber.